sruShiva/Login-system-using-JWT/README.md

-# Utopia_tech_task1
+# Login system using JWT and Refresh tokens

 Description:
-Your task is to implement Signup and login with JWT (Access and Refresh tokens)

 1. User can signup new account with personal login & password
 2. User can login with personal login & password, server returns response with Access token and Refresh to-